memoryscape/memoryscape/README.md

+# Overview

+Prototyping a progressive web app as a future step for the project.

 # Github page as a PWA template

 This is a bare-bones example on how to turn an `index.html` document on GitHub and hosted as a GitHub Page into an installable Progressive Web App with offline caching.